deanebarker/contentful-webhook-server/README.md

       }
     );

 Note that this will fire on any webhook request _received_.
-It's still up to you to configure Contentful to send the webhooks you want, in response to specific events.
+It's still up to you to configure Contentful to _send_ the webhooks you want, in response to specific events.

 One pattern would be for Contentful to send a webhook on _all_ system events, then use various handlers to filter and process them.
 Some webhook requests wouldn't be processed at all and would simply pass through the system.
-However, this would generate considerable traffic (especially from "auto_save" events).
+However, this would generate considerable traffic (especially from "auto\_save" events).
 A better pattern is to only send webhooks for events for which you _know_ handlers are waiting to execute.

-### Auto Handler Registration
+### 2. Automatic Handler Registration

-Alternately, you can write a method and bind it through the `WebhookBinding` attribute, like this:
+Alternately, you can write a method and decorate it with `WebhookBinding` attributes, like this:

     [WebhookBinding("ContentManagement.Entry.publish")]
     public static WebhookHandlerLogEntry DoSomething(WebhookEventArgs e)